 "Just wanted to say that we had a lovely time and the house was everything we thought it would be and more.

 It was a beautiful back drop to our family get together with friends for my wife’s big birthday!

 The whole week was a success, including the weather and just the diversion we needed.

 We are already planning our next trip up to the area."

-- One well behaved dog is welcome.
+- One well behaved dog is welcome at a charge of £25.00.
 A second may be considered on request.